amohamed11/anecdotalthoughts/content/posts/things-liked-2020.md

 description: "Ah nothing but good times."
 date: 2020-11-11
 tags: ["year-review", "talks", "games"]
+toc: true
 ---

 This year has been something.
 Still though, I want to start of this blogging thing on a good note.
-So, here is a compilation of things that I got to enjoy in 2020 so far.
+So, here is a random compilation of things that I got to enjoy in 2020 so far.

 <br>